 tencent cloud

-This document describes how to install SysBench, a performance testing tool for TDSQL-C for MySQL, in a CVM instance.
+This document describes the sysbench tool for performance testing for TDSQL-C for MySQL, as well as how to install sysbench on a CVM instance.

 Parameter